ChristosNikas/Projects/README.md

 **My Role:**
 - Contributed to game mechanics
 - Helped implement the quiz-based challenge system
-- Added all the descriptions to make the atmpshere of the game fascinating
+- Added all the descriptions to make the atmosphere of the game fascinating
-- Helped with the debuging of the code
+- Helped debuging the code

 **Technologies:**
 C#,VScode